moravianlibrary/ALTOtoEPUB/README.md

 # ALTOtoEPUB

-Install Poweshel 7.1 or later(WrapEpub_x.x.x.ps1 does not work properly with older versions and your .epub will be unreadable by some programs and readers)
+Install Powershell 7.1 or later (WrapEpub_x.x.x.ps1 does not work properly with older versions and your .epub will be unreadable by some programs and readers)

 on Windows
 https://github.com/PowerShell/PowerShell/releases/latest